jeremynguyenn/Low-Power-LoRaWAN-River-Pollution-Monitoring-Node/README.md

 # Smartwater

 This repository contains project files for the PCB design of an IoT sensor node responsible for datalogging of pollution parameters in rivers.

-The design was done in Altium 19 in collaboration with [Bjørn Brodtkorb](https://github.com/bjornbrodtkorb) as part of the subject [TTT4270](https://www.ntnu.no/studier/emner/TTT4270/2018) at NTNU.

 ---